Speed up slow WordPress backend

 Poorly optimized plugins or design flaws often lead to ticking time bombs.

-In the example of the screenshot, it becomes clear that WooCommerce increases the loading time enormously – from 2.7 seconds to over 50 seconds.
+In the screenshot example, it is clear that WooCommerce increases the loading time enormously – from 2.7 seconds to over 50 seconds.

-We’re not talking about a niche plugin here – WooCommerce has over 5 million active installations.
+We’re not talking about a niche plugin here – WooCommerce has over 5 million active installs.

 An extremely long loading time usually indicates the database as a bottleneck.

-With the free plugin Query Monitor, complex database queries are suddenly visible – since the plugin itself generates load, it should only be active during the optimization work – then it can be deactivated and deleted again.
+With the free plugin Query Monitor, complex database queries become visible abruptly – since the plugin itself generates load, it should only be active during optimization work – afterwards it can be deactivated and deleted again.

 On the screenshot it becomes clear that above all a WooCommerce database query is responsible for the high loading time, more precisely: the method get_top_seller() from the WC_Admin_Dashboard class.